ihormalovanyi/LayoutBuilder/README.md

 > **Note**: You can use floating-point value at the right side as the first parameter without multiplier operator and item or item with attribute.
 This will mean that the second attribute will be the same as the first attribute, and the superview of the first item will set as the second item (except when the first attribute is `.width` or `.height`).

 Call `Layout` initializer to activate constraints.
 Layout initializer's single parameter is a closure that uses Result Builder to accept multiple NSLayoutConstraints parameters.
 You can use conditional statements inside the closure.
+You can use for-in cycle inside the closure.

 ### Usage